devops329/devops/instruction/gitHubReleases/gitHubReleases.md

 Type your version ID into the version box.
 This will automatically create a Git tag with this name and apply it to the latest commit.
 You can also select an existing Git tag if you already have one.

-You can then give your release a name and provide a description using markdown.
+You can then give your release a name and provide a description using Markdown.
 Press the `Publish release` button to create the release.

 ![Create release](createRelease.png)